dimitrod/space-invaders/README.md

 # space-invaders
 A C++ Space Invaders clone based on a tutorial by @educ8s.
-The base code was written as part of the tutorial, I didn't just clone/fork the repo.
-It should be verifiable by the differences in class names, spacings and so on.  😄
+The base code was written as part of the tutorial and most of it has been refactored at this point - feel free to compare this repo to the tutorial repo (at the bottom of this readme).
 <br>

 ## Additonal features implemented by me:
-1. Start menu with keybindings and skip to random boss (press 1)
+1. Start menu with keybindings (press i) and skip to random boss (press 1)
 2. Pause button & pause music button
-3. "Game Over" screen with score
-4. Game states
-5. Separate UI class
-6. Levels and infinite play
+3. Levels and infinite play
-7. Boss battles every third level
+4. Boss battles every third level
-8. Two different bosses - beat them for bonus lives!
+5. Two different bosses - beat them for bonus lives!
-9. Rising difficulty (max. reached after 10 levels)
+6. Rising difficulty (max. reached after 10 levels)
+7. Mostly refactored code for better structure
+8. New AlienHandler, CollisionHandler, Highscore, UI classes
+9. UI overhaul
+10. Game states

 ## Possible future features:
 1. More bosses